-On this day, Nov 4, 2019, the late great Irish radio and TV star Gay Byrne passed away.
+On this day, August 5, 1934. the late great Irish radio and TV star Gay Byrne was born in Dublin.

 Editors note: Gay Byrne became a voice synonymous with Irish radio for generations and become known as a voice for the people no matter who he offended, even the Catholic church.
 Here our writer Jean Farrell shares just one story of why "Gay", as he was known by the nation, was so important.

 Ar dheis Dé go raibh a anam (May he rest in peace).

 There has been much written about how influential broadcaster Gay Byrne was in changing attitudes here in Ireland.